Nozdub/PythonQuiz/README.md

 ## **Credits**
-I want to thank Quamrana and Nathaniel Ford on Stackoverflow for helping me solve the ranomisation issue.
+I want to thank Quamrana and Nathaniel Ford on Stackoverflow for helping me solve the randomisation issue.